Living in the Cloud

 OK, first a little blurb on the etymology of the word "cloud" as it applies to computing.
 If you've read many of my articles then you know how much I love to open with a bit of history and primer.

-Engineers that design and describe networks -- that is, how computers and other devices connect to each other, may draw a diagram that shows all these devices and how they are connected.
+Engineers that design and describe networks -- that is, how computers and other devices connect to each other, may draw a block diagram that shows all these devices and how they are connected.
 Within the area under direct organizational control; the computers, printers, networking devices, and interconnects are generally specified and drawn.
-You can see how everything connects.
+You can see the big picture and how everything connects.

 But areas of a network outside of an organization's control, such as the internet, are often drawn as a puffy cloud.
 That cloud signifies a segment of the connection that "just works" and knowing the details of that segment aren't always necessary or relevant.